 “B” – suitable with restrictions:

-• "B2" - service in the naval forces, on submarines, in tank troops.
+• “B2” - service in the naval forces, on submarines, in tank forces.

-• "B3" - crew members and drivers on armored personnel carriers, on infantry fighting vehicles, on launchers (missile) installations; service in parts of the Ministry of Internal Affairs; chemical units and specialists in the storage and refueling of combustible substances, marines, airborne forces; guard units.
+• “B3” – crew members and drivers on armored personnel carriers, on infantry fighting vehicles, on launchers (missile) installations; service in units of the Ministry of Internal Affairs; chemical units and specialists for storing and refueling flammable substances, marines, airborne forces; guard units.

-• "B4" - service in radio engineering units (communication units), protection of missile systems, part of the RF Armed Forces.
+• “B4” - service in radio engineering units (communications units), protection of missile systems, part of the RF Armed Forces.

-"B" - limited fit.
-The young man is not called up for service, but is listed in the reserve.
-In the event of the onset of hostilities, he will be called up in the order of the second priority.
+“B” – limited use.
+The young man is not called up for service, but is listed in the reserves.
+In the event of hostilities, he will be called up in the second order.

-"G" - not suitable temporarily.
-Deferment from the army on sight is given if the young man had exacerbated diseases, surgical interventions or serious injuries.
-It is given from six months to 12 months, up to the onset of non-military age or until the condition of vision improves, for example, after correction.
-It is possible that after several delays, category "B" will be assigned.
+“G” – temporarily unsuitable.
+Deferment from the army due to vision is given if the young man has had acute illnesses, surgical interventions or serious injuries.
+It is given from six months to 12 months, until the age of non-conscription or until the condition of vision improves, for example, after correction.
+It is possible that after several delays the category “B” will be assigned.

-"D" is not good.
-When hostilities begin, a person with this category is not taken into account.
-The conscript immediately receives a military ID with a mark of military worthlessness.
+“D” – not suitable.
+When hostilities occur, a person with this category is not taken into account.
+The conscript immediately receives a military ID with a note of military unfitness.

-Temporarily exempt the conscript from military service until the visual function improves, or they may not be drafted at all if the vision cannot be corrected.
-What kind of vision does not take into the army?
-For myopia, hypermetropia and astigmatism, different indications of limitation and unsuitability, depending on the degree of the disease, are assigned a category.
+The conscript is temporarily exempt from military service until his visual function improves, or may not be conscripted at all if his vision cannot be corrected.
+What kind of vision is not allowed into the army?
+For myopia, hypermetropia and astigmatism, there are different indications of limitation and unsuitability, depending on the degree of the disease and a category is assigned.

-Nearsightedness (myopia) - such a diagnosis is made to people who have difficulty seeing distant objects.
-If a draftee has minus 4 vision, will they take him into the army?
-Such vision is not a reason for assigning category "B" or "D" - the young man is fit for service.
+Myopia (myopia) - this diagnosis is given to people who have difficulty seeing objects located in the distance.
+If a conscript has minus 4 vision, will he be accepted into the army?
+Such vision is not a reason to assign category “B” or “D” - the young man is fit for service.

-A slope from the army in terms of vision can be obtained with myopia, if there is myopia in at least one eye over 6 diopters (average degree of myopia) - category "B" is given, and over 12 diopters (high degree of myopia) - "D".
-Read more about myopia →
+A grade from the army in terms of vision can be obtained for myopia, if there is myopia in at least one eye over 6 diopters (average degree of myopia) - category “B” is given, and over 12 diopters (high degree of myopia) - “D”.
+More about myopia →

-Farsightedness (hypermetropia) is a pathology in which a person does not see objects that are close.
-They will not be hired if a young person has moderate or high hypermetropia of at least one eye.
-With an average degree of farsightedness (more than 8 diopters) - the category "B" is given, and with a high degree (over 12 diopters) - "D" is assigned.
-More about farsightedness →
+Farsightedness (hypermetropia) is a pathology in which a person cannot see objects that are nearby.
+They will not be hired if a young man has moderate or high hyperopia in at least one eye.
+With an average degree of farsightedness (more than 8 diopters), category “B” is given, and with a high degree of farsightedness (over 12 diopters), category “D” is assigned.
+Read more about farsightedness →

-Astigmatism is a disease in which a person cannot focus on an object due to an irregular shape of the lens of the eye.
-With astigmatism (at least in one eye) more than 4 diopters, then a person receives a category "B", more than 6 diopters - "D", that is, he is recognized as unfit for military service.
-More about astigmatism →
+Astigmatism is a disease in which a person is unable to focus on an object due to the irregular shape of the lens of the eye.
+If astigmatism (at least in one eye) is more than 4 diopters, then the person receives category “B”, more than 6 diopters – “D”, that is, he is considered unfit for military service.
+Read more about astigmatism →

-Visual acuity is an important factor in determining eye health.
-At a normal rate, its indicator is 1.0, which means that a person is able to see 2 points located nearby at a distance.
-With a deviation from the norm, the indicators can vary from 0.9 to 0.1.
-It is determined using the Snellen table, which is in the office of any ophthalmologist.
-If, with sharpness that is different from the norm, in glasses or lenses, vision falls within the necessary requirements, then you are fit for conscription.
+An important factor in determining eye health is visual acuity.
+Under normal conditions, its indicator is 1.0, which means that a person is able to see 2 points located nearby at a distance.
+If there is a deviation from the norm, the indicators can vary from 0.9 to 0.1.
+Determined using the Snellen chart, which is available in any ophthalmologist's office.
+If, with acuity different from the norm, your vision meets the necessary requirements when wearing glasses or contact lenses, then you are fit for conscription.

 "D" is assigned if:

-• sharpness in both eyes 0.2 or less;
+• acuity in both eyes is 0.2 or less;

-• the absence of the eyeball of one eye, while the other has a sharpness of 0.3 or less.
+• the absence of an eyeball in one eye, and the other has an acuity of 0.3 or less.

 "B" is assigned if:

-• the absence of the eyeball in one eye, and in the other, the sharpness is 0.4 or more.
+• absence of the eyeball in one eye, and in the other the acuity is 0.4 or more.

 • Blindness.